Companion Care vs. Personal Care

 - Changing continence pads and cleaning those areas

 A personal care worker will get to know the patient well, taking note of their likes and dislikes, the hygiene products they prefer, and what they’re comfortable with.
-They will work with you to determine how each task should be performed to ensure maximum comfort.
-You can choose between hiring a live-in carer or a visiting carer.
-A visiting caregiver will visit during the days and hours you specify.
+They will work with you to determine how each task should be performed to ensure maximum comfort for your loved one.
+You can choose between hiring live-in or visiting support.
+A visiting caregiver will stop by during the days and hours you specify.
 Your schedule can be as flexible as need be to ensure maximum comfort and the best care.
-A live-in carer, on the other hand, will live with you and ensure your needs are met around-the-clock.
+Live-in support, on the other hand, will live with you and ensure your loved one’s needs are met around-the-clock.

-According to the Cost of Care Survey 2018, the average national median for companion care is $4,004 a month.
+According to the Cost of Care Survey 2025, the average national median for in-home non medical caregiver services is $6,673 a month.
 Depending on where you live, what you actually end up paying may be higher or lower than this amount.
 The number of hours you require care, the type of care required, and the time of day can also affect the price you end up paying.
-This amount is based on a 44-hours a week of care.
-If you require less, you can extrapolate the amount you’ll end up paying using simple division.
-If your loved one needs assistance with household tasks and daily errands, the 44-hours a week is common.
-The average national median for a home health aide, who provides personal care, is $4,195 according to the same survey.
-The inconsequential increase gets you many of the same services provided by a companion caregiver with the added benefit of personal care.
-To put this price difference into perspective, when broken down into hourly rates, companion care comes in at $21.00 an hour while personal care is $22.00 an hour.
-To highlight the differences in price depending on the state, we’ll use Washington and Louisiana as examples.
-Per month, you will spend only $3,051 in Louisiana for both personal and companion care.
-In Washington, these prices shoot up to $5,339, respectively.
-You can see how your location makes a huge difference.
+This amount is based on 44-hours of care per week.
+If fewer hours of care are needed, monthly costs may be lower.
+However, if your loved one needs assistance with household tasks and daily errands, the 44-hours a week is common.

 Does Your Loved One Require Extra Care?

-Hiring a care worker to help you care for your loved one, regardless of their type, allows seniors to stay in their homes longer, and allows you to receive the extra support you need.
-It’s a worthwhile investment that can help your loved one remain healthy and happy long into their golden years, particularly with the right supportive care.
+Hiring a care worker to help you care for your loved one allows older adults to stay in their homes longer, and gives you the extra support you need.
+It’s a worthwhile investment that can help your loved one remain healthy and happy, particularly with the right supportive care.
 For families who have obligations keeping them from providing the necessary care, these services are invaluable.

 More insights like this: